Why call centre industry standards are really just a myth

-For 30 years management teams have used these data in an attempt to maximise customer satisfaction at some budgeted expense.
+For 30 years management teams have used this data in an attempt to maximise customer satisfaction at some budgeted expense.

-So, it makes sense that after all those years of centre operations and experience that a set of operational metrics would emerge that could define a minimum cost, high-return center.
+So, it makes sense that after all those years of centre operations and experience that a set of operational metrics would emerge that could define a minimum cost, high-return centre.

 The collection of numbers associated with particular Key Performance Indicators could be likened to the combination of a lockbox that contains efficiency and effectiveness.

 I wish such a formula existed.
 I even wish there was a standards body that published verified performance measures.

 And there never will be.

 We refer to the contact centre as an industry, implying consensus and uniformity where it doesn’t really exist.